 Paint near your wood finish

 To see what the colour will look like against your skirting boards and doors, paint a swatch onto lining paper and place near the wood finish.
 This will give you a chance to see how the colour blends in with the rest of your room.

 Test in different light sources

 Colour can change once it hits the walls, and it can look a different shade altogether when it’s placed near varying light sources.
-Artificial and natural light will have different effects on the appearance of a colour and, because natural light varies throughout the day and depending on the direction your room faces, a colour can look quite different from the colour card or tin.
+Artificial and natural light will have different effects on the appearance of a colour.
+Natural light varies throughout the day, and depending on the direction your room faces, a colour can look quite different from the colour card or tin.
 Test your paint against the lighting in your home to get a better idea of what it’ll look like.

 It's also a good idea to check that